 “Our news teams, me included, fed on the selection of news made by quality media like CNN, the BBC, and the New York Times.
 We did that on the assumption that their correspondents understood the Arab world and commanded a view of it – but many of them turned out not to speak Arabic, or at least not enough to be able to have a conversation in it or to follow the local media.

 Many of the top dogs at CNN, the BBC, the Independent, the Guardian, the New Yorker, and the NYT were more often than not dependent on assistants and translators.”

-In addition, the sources of these media outlets are often not easy to verify (“military circles”, “anonymous government officials”, “intelligence officials” and the like) and can therefore also be used for the dissemination of propaganda.
-In any case, the widespread orientation towards the major Anglo-Saxon publications leads to a further convergence in the geopolitical coverage in our media.
+In addition, the sources are often not easy to verify (“military circles”, “anonymous government officials”, “intelligence officials”) and can also be used for propaganda.
+The widespread orientation towards the major Anglo-Saxon publications leads to a further convergence in media.